-Then, a polarized graph may be identified to a set-valued model of $\SkGrpol$.
-More precisely, the category of polarized graphs $\Grpol$ may be identified to the category of set-valued models of $\SkGrpol$.
+A polarized graph may be identified to a functor from $\SkGrpol$ to $\Set$.
+More precisely, the category of polarized graphs $\Grpol$ may be identified to the category of functors from $\SkGrpol$ to $\Set$ which map $i^+$ and $i^-$ to inclusions.
 It follows that limits of polarized graphs may be computed pointwise.